 For condos and rental property owners, medical payments insurance can help cover medical bills if guests on the property are injured under certain circumstances.

-For example, suppose a rental unit is vacant and potential tenants accidentally injure themselves while viewing the property.
+For example, suppose a rental unit is vacant and potential tenants accidentally injures themselves while viewing the property.
 In that case, Coverage F can help pay for medical bills and avoid issues of legal liability.
 In some cases, guests of tenants may be accidentally injured due to slips or falls, and the landlord’s MedPay insurance covers the cost.
 This could occur if the landlord is responsible for clearing walkways of ice or snow but fails to do so and a guest falls and injures themselves.

 How Does Medical Payments Insurance Work for Renters?

 For renters, medical payments insurance works the same way as for homeowners.
 It’s an optional coverage that may be purchased to cover the costs of accidental injuries sustained while guests are in the rental unit.
-This means that if you have guests over and they trip over a rug in the living room and injure themselves, Coverage F would apply.
+This means that if you have guests over and they trip over a rug in the living room and injures themselves, Coverage F would apply.

 There is a caveat, however — Unlike homeowners’ MedPay insurance, renters’ Coverage F does not apply to injuries sustained outside the home, apartment, or unit itself, such as on shared walkways or backyards.